 Spinal cord injuries

-• The amount of function lost tends to relate to the level in your spinal cord where the damage takes place.
+• The amount and type of function lost tends to relate to the level of your spinal cord where the damage occurred.

-• Severance (complete cutting) of the spinal cord does permanent damage.
+• Severe damage to the spinal cord causes permanent damage.

 Business woman in wheelchair in a meeting